-Once accepted, you'll receive a signed letter of acceptance as part of the D'Youville College enrollment packet.
+If you've been accepted, you should have received a signed letter of acceptance as part of the D'Youville enrollment packet.
 This packet will contain information about health and financial forms, mandatory health insurance, immigration processes and making a deposit.

-First, fill out and mail back the Candidates Reply Fom (PDF) mailed to you as part of your acceptance packet.
+First, fill out and mail back the Candidates Reply Form (PDF) mailed to you as part of your acceptance packet.

 You can submit the enrollment deposit online, by mail, or in person.
 Deposit amounts vary according to program.
 More information about deposit amounts per program can be found on fees page.

 Your payment must be postmarked by May 1 (fall applicants) or January 1 (spring applicants).
 This deposit confirms your place for the next term and is non-refundable after the deposit deadline.

 Tip: Save a step and combine your tuition deposit with the $100 housing deposit!Submit Your Enrollment Deposit

 To reserve on-campus housing, you need to submit a housing deposit.
 You can submit the non-refundable deposit online, by mail, or in person.
 Tip: Save a step and combine your housing deposit with your tuition deposit!

 The Office of Student Engagement will contact you with the housing forms, once your housing deposit has been processed.
 The housing forms, including the application and roommate questionnaire are also available online, beginning in April.Submit Your Housing Deposit